Introduction

 model-like stuff, but for ordinary properties that don't need

-change events setting attributes using get
+change events setting attributes using get and

-is fine.
+set is fine.

 module.on('change:name', function() {